Begum Shahi Mosque: Location

 The mosque is located close to the old Masti Gate of the Walled City of Lahore, opposite the eastern walls of the Lahore Fort.

 History

-This mosque was built as a Jami mosque for those attending the court.
+This mosque was built as a Jami mosque for those attending the Mughal court.
 Construction began in 1611 and lasted until 1614.
-The mosque remained frequented for prayer by the Mughal nobility and the common man alike for more than two hundred years until it turned into a gunpowder factory.
+The mosque remained frequented for prayer by the Mughal nobility and the common man alike for more than two hundred years until it turned into a gunpowder factory during Sikh rule.

+Sikh royal site of worship

+As per Umdat-Ut-Twarikh, Lahore court account of Ranjit Singh, this mosque was called as Shahid Ganj Bhai Mani Singh and was the only major structure in front of Lahore Fort gate, during Sikh rule.
+It was named after Sikh scholar and martyr Bhai Mani Singh.
+The Lahore court account tells it was a routine for Sikh royal family of Lahore, especially Ranjit Singh to always do a Sikh prayer Ardās at this place and then leave.
+Similarly while entering the Lahore Fort Ranjit Singh is written to do Ardās at Shahid Ganj Bhai Mani Singh.
+Lahore court account mentions that when Ranjit Singh's ashes left the Lahore Fort after his death, a routine Ardās was done in Shahid Ganj of Rs 101.
+This place was large structure and is frequently mentioned as meeting or waiting place for important delegations before entering the Lahore Fort.
+In 1850, at the request of Muslim population of Lahore such structures of Lahore were given back to Muslims.
+Similarly Shahid Ganj Bhai Mani Singh was confined to small rear parts of this structure and larger part was named as Begum Shahi Mosque.

 During the Sikh rule in Lahore, this mosque was turned into a gunpowder factory by Ranjit Singh, for which it was then known as Barudkhana Wali Masjid ("Gunpowder Mosque").
 The gunpowder factory established in the mosque had a full-fledged staff working under the supervision of Jawahar Mal Mistri.

 In 1850 A.D., Major McGregor, then Deputy Commissioner of Lahore, restored the mosque to the Muslims, along with shops and houses attached to it, and it acquired its now official name, "Masjid Mariyam Zamani."